About the Journal

 Who funds this Journal?

 Publication infrastructure and maintenance of JRE is fully supported by James Cook University Open Journal Systems (OJS), driven by the belief that knowledge has the power to change lives, and that research outputs should be freely accessible online, without barriers.
-James Cook University is one of the world's leading institutions focussing on the tropics, located in tropical North Queensland, Australia.
+James Cook University is one of the world's leading institutions focusing on the tropics, located in tropical North Queensland, Australia.
 Read the complete version of JCU Open Access Policy and related documents here.